 PREFERRED EDUCATION AND EXPERIENCE:

-The priority application deadline is Sunday, September 18, 2022 at 11:59pm ET.
+The priority application deadline is extended to Sunday, September 25, 2022 at 11:59pm ET.
 We will continue to accept applications after the priority deadline through Monday, October 31, 2022 at 11:59pm ET.

 Candidates who apply to meet the priority deadline and advance to further stages can expect the following additional activities: